Stewardship & Giving

 Our Primary Stewardship Resource: Embracing Stewardship: How to Put Stewardship at the Heart of your Congregation’s Life by Charles R. Lane and Grace Duddy Pomroy.

 In the United Church of Christ, the financial foundation of our churches are the gifts we receive from members and friends.
 Your estimates of what you can give each year are the most essential part of the overall church budget.
-Annual gifts make up more than half of FCCOWT's annual operating income.
+Annual gifts make up more than three-quarters of FCCOWT's annual operating income.

 Ministry teams build our budget with a focus on fulfilling our mission.
 Prior to presenting a new budget, the Financial Development Board makes recommendations based on estimates of giving and additional projected income.
 The Treasurer prepares a budget for review by the congregation.
 The church budget is then presented in March to the members of the church for final approval.
 A full financial statement can be requested from the church office.